 (UNAUDITED)

-During the nine months ended September 30, 2022, as well as during the three and nine months ended September 30, 2021, the Company recognized settlement charges related to the retirement of former executives.
+During the six months ended June 30, 2022, the Company recognized settlement charges related to the retirement of former executives.
 The settlement charges represent events that are accounted for under guidance on employers’ accounting for settlements and curtailments of defined benefit pension plans.

 Defined Contribution Retirement Plan

 The Company also maintains a defined contribution plan for all non-union employees who are not currently receiving final or career average pay benefits for its U.S. subsidiaries.
 The employer contributions include both employer match and non-elective contribution components up to a maximum employer contribution of 7% of eligible compensation.
-During the three and nine months ended September 30, 2022, the expense relating to the plan was $5.5 million and $15.8 million, respectively.
-During the three and nine months ended September 30, 2021, the expense relating to the plan was $4.6 million and $14.2 million, respectively.
+During the three and six months ended June 30, 2023, the expense relating to the plan was $6.1 million and $12.2 million, respectively.
+During the three and six months ended June 30, 2022, the expense relating to the plan was $4.6 million and $10.3 million, respectively.

 Diluted earnings per share was computed based on the weighted-average number of shares outstanding plus all potentially dilutive common shares.
 A reconciliation of basic to diluted shares used in the earnings per share calculation is as follows: